ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 Importing custom script commands
 ---------------------------------

 In addition to default script commands, you can also take advantage of the auto-syncing function feature in PyLumerical and import functions that are pre-defined in a Lumerical script file (.lsf file).
-To import these functions, you can either execute the scripts while constructing the session using the :doc:`script keyword argument <../api/interface_class>`, or manually evaluating the file using the :py:meth:`ansys.lumerical.core.FDTD.eval` method.
+To import these functions, you can either execute the scripts while constructing the session using the :doc:`script keyword argument <../api/interface_class>`, or manually evaluating the file using the :meth:`ansys.lumerical.core.FDTD.eval` method.

 .. note::

-    The :py:meth:`ansys.lumerical.core.FDTD.eval` is common to all products, and is available as :py:meth:`ansys.lumerical.core.MODE.eval`, :py:meth:`ansys.lumerical.core.DEVICE.eval`, and :py:meth:`ansys.lumerical.core.INTERCONNECT.eval`.
+    The :meth:`ansys.lumerical.core.FDTD.eval` is common to all products, and is available as :meth:`ansys.lumerical.core.MODE.eval`, :meth:`ansys.lumerical.core.DEVICE.eval`, and :meth:`ansys.lumerical.core.INTERCONNECT.eval`.

 **Example**